Our nearest crematoria are:

 It should be noted that cremated remains from all crematoria are NOT mixed up nor any portion thrown away.
 The cremation facilities are raked clean between each cremation.
 Crematoria take great care to maintain the identity of the remains from as soon as the coffin arrives at the chapel.

 They are a more detailed statement of the circumstances surrounding the death than the medical cause of death certificate.
-Both doctors will have to speak to someone connected with the deceased; normally a relative or someone caring for them.
-You might get a phone call about this from the second doctor.
+The doctor have to speak to someone connected with the deceased; normally a relative or someone caring for them.
+You might get a phone call about this.

 There are no cremation forms required when there is a post mortem carried out on behalf of H M Coroner.

 Doctors are allowed to charge for the completion of these forms at a rate set by the local authority.
-There is a charge associated with each doctor: currently £82, originally set by the British Medical Association.
+There is a charge associated is currently £82, originally set by the British Medical Association.

 The form has to be at the crematorium 48 hours before the funeral takes place.
-It is then examined by a third doctor - the Crematorium Medical Examiner.
+It is then examined by another doctor - the Crematorium Medical Examiner.
+Who will give authority for the cremation to go ahead as long as all the information provided is not conflicted.
 Since January 2009 you have the right to see the cremation forms at the crematorium (by appointment) where you can ask questions to the Medical Examiner.

 There are many possibilities for the disposal of cremated remains or ashes.